How Long Does Cocaine Last?

 In summary, the duration of cocaine’s effects and its detectability in drug tests, such as urine, hair, saliva, and blood tests, depend on several factors, including usage frequency, method of consumption, and individual metabolic differences.
 The risks associated with mixing cocaine with other substances, particularly alcohol, are significant, often leading to prolonged detection times of harmful metabolites like cocaethylene.

-Read: Short and Long-Term Effects of Cocaine
+Read: Long-Term Effects of Cocaine Use On The Body

 Sources: